turi-code/userguide/data_matching/autotagger.md

 quickly scan responses for the most useful information.
 The raw data is available from the [Stack Exchange data dump](https://archive.org/details/stackexchange).
-For convenience we provide a preprocessed subsample (7.8MB) in the public Dato datasets bucket on Amazon S3, which is downloaded and saved locally with the first code snippet below.
+For convenience we provide a preprocessed subsample (7.8MB) in the public Turi datasets bucket on Amazon S3, which is downloaded and saved locally with the first code snippet below.

 For reference tags we use a lightly-curated [list of statistics topics from Wikipedia](http://en.wikipedia.org/wiki/List_of_statistics_articles).
-The preprocessed list is also available in the Dato-datasets S3 bucket.
+The preprocessed list is also available in the static.turi.com/datasets S3 bucket.

 ```python
 import os